Est. Reading Time: 4 minutes

 In the final analysis, we got: A football

 If you’re looking for a quick and simple way to convey the holiday spirit, consider Xmas Lights.
+Like the snow plugins above, it requires no configuration.
+Just upload and activate.
+Its simple, unobtrusive and strangely attractive, not unlike the soft glow of electric sex.

 In the final analysis, we got: A leg lamp